Empowered Neurodiversity

 About

-Autism Insights, PLLC was created with the goal of providing evidence-based psychological evaluations to enable neurodiverse children and their families reach their highest potential.
-Diagnostic clarity through a psychological evaluation allows access to resources that increase the child’s ability to meet the demands of their environment and to learn to advocate to have their needs met.
-These resources contribute to the overall well-being of the child and the family.
+Autism Insights, PLLC was created with the goal of providing evidence-based psychological evaluations to enable neurodiverse children, adolescents, adults and their families reach their highest potential.
+Diagnostic clarity through a psychological evaluation allows access to resources that increase the individual’s ability to meet the demands of their environment and to learn to advocate to have their needs met.
+These resources contribute to the overall well-being of the individual and their family.

 Approximately 1 in 36 children have been identified with autism spectrum disorder (ASD) according to estimates from CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network.
 All families deserve compassion, understanding, and support, and the diagnostic process can provide clarification that enables families to access useful supports that they deserve.

-Thank you for considering partnering with Dr. Deanna Zarei towards mental and behavioral understanding of your child.
-She is excited to meet with and learn about your child’s mental health and behavioral wellness needs.
+Thank you for considering partnering with Dr. Deanna Zarei towards mental and behavioral understanding of yourself, your family, or your child.
+She is excited to meet with and learn about you or your child’s mental health and behavioral wellness needs.

 “Different is not less.”